msinton/boris-bikes/structured_streaming.md

 By using watermarking we define a cut-off point in real time, after which we will ignore late data.

-For example, take a window of time for events between 8am and 9am.
+For example, take a window of time for events between `8am` and `9am`.
-If we say that we will stop accepting late data at 11am, then when it gets to 11am we output all the new rows that were formed from open/close events that had an event-time between 8am and 9am.
+If we say that we will stop accepting late data at `11am`, then when it gets to 11am we output all the new rows that were formed from open/close events that had an event-time between `8am` and `9am`.

-Output written at 11am:
+Output written at `11am`:

         open    8:00    21
         close   8:00    17

-At 11:01 we get another event: "phone 42, 8:59, close" - but we don't update our results, its as if we didn't see this event at all.
+At `11:01` we get another event: `phone 42, 8:59, close` - but we don't update our results...
+It's as if we didn't see this event at all.

-At 11am the state for all events between 8 and 9 can be cleared.
+At `11am` the state for all events between `8` and `9` can be cleared.

 ## Watermarking